Margaret Greville, the last owner of Polesden Lacey

-Dame Margaret Greville, known as Maggie to her friends, was the inimitable owner of Polesden Lacey from 1906 – 1942.
+Dame Margaret Greville was the indomitable owner of Polesden Lacey from 1906 – 1942.
 It was here where she entertained royalty, politicians and countless celebrities at lavish weekend parties.
 From a quiet childhood in Scotland, she became one of the early 20th Century’s most powerful socialites.

-In early spring 1864, William Anderson returned to Edinburgh, his job at the brewery and his complicit wife; Helen and Maggie followed a couple of months later.
+In early spring 1864, William Anderson returned to Edinburgh, his job at the brewery and his complicit wife; Helen and Margaret followed a couple of months later.

-William McEwan and Helen eventually married when Maggie was 21, and although there were always rumours about Maggie’s true parentage, McEwan was referred to as her step-father.
+William McEwan and Helen eventually married when Margaret was 21, and although there were always rumours about Margaret's true parentage, McEwan was referred to as her step-father.
 By the time of the marriage, McEwan was a well-respected businessman and Liberal MP, and the family lived in Mayfair.

 It was a mutually beneficial match; through her ‘step-father’, Maggie brought money to the marriage ‘she had the sense to meet and marry a man who as a member of a good family who I think was not rich at all but quite poor, and I suppose with him as a background she was able to get into Society’ (People and Places by S.E.D.
 Fortescue)

-Maggie and Ronnie lived in Mayfair, and when Ronnie retired as MP for East Bradford in 1906, they bought Polesden Lacey as their weekend retreat.
+Margaret and Ronnie lived in Mayfair and, when Ronnie retired as MP for East Bradford in 1906, they bought Polesden Lacey as their weekend retreat the following year.
 The couple commissioned architects Mewès and Davis, famous for remodelling the Ritz Hotel in London, to entirely renovate the house.
 Sadly, Ronnie died in April 1908, a year before renovations were completed.

-Not only was Maggie a popular hostess, but she also had a great knowledge of business and politics.
+Not only was Margaret a popular hostess, she also had a great knowledge of business and politics.
 She was a board member at McEwan’s brewery and was said to have great influence over many politicians of the time.